CV

 GRANTS, SCHOLARSHIPS, FELLOWSHIPS, AWARDS

-• 2023 Linguistics Block Grant, University of Michigan
+• 2024 Linguistics Block Grant, University of Michigan [conference attendance]

 • 2023 Rackham Humanities Research Fellowship, University of Michigan